Bayesian Nonparametric Inference for "Species-sampling" Problems: Coverages of prevalences

 and hence

-We refer to Supplementary Material \ref{sup_e} for the proof of Equation \ref{eq:approx_post}.
-According to \eqref{eq:approx_post}, for large $n$ and $m$ with $m>0$, the posterior distribution \eqref{eq_profile} admits a first order local approximation in terms of a Binomial distribution with parameters $(m_{r},1-(n/(n+m))^{r-\alpha})$, with $m_{r}$ being the number of trials and $1-(n/(n+m))^{r-\alpha}$ being the probability of success at the single trial.
+See Section~S6 of the Supplementary Material \citep{BFN(23)} for the proof of Equation \ref{eq:approx_post}.
+From \eqref{eq:approx_post}, for large $n$ and $m$ with $m>0$, the posterior distribution \eqref{eq_profile} admits a first order local approximation in terms of a Binomial distribution with parameters $(m_{r},1-(n/(n+m))^{r-\alpha})$, with $m_{r}$ being the number of trials and $1-(n/(n+m))^{r-\alpha}$ being the probability of success at the single trial.